 - Appropriate working environment

 Immediately after mixing the two components (epoxy resin and suitable hardener), a chemical reaction is set in motion in the mixture, which takes place exothermically.
-This means that heat is released into the environment.
-Over a certain period of time, a transformation from a liquid state via an intermediate gel state to a completely solid and hardened form takes place.
+This means that heat is released from the mixture into the environment.
+Over a certain period of time, a transformation from a liquid state, via an intermediate gel state, to a completely solid and hardened form takes place.
 This process may well take some time.
 However, the exact duration depends on a whole range of factors:

 - The ambient temperature